plut/InfinityEngine.jl/README.md

 The goal here is to have something simpler to use than Weidu's `.d` syntax, by *not* writing a parser and using Julia's instead.

-The feature wishlist could be summed up as “be more user-friendly than WeiDU”:
+The feature list could be summed up as “be more user-friendly than WeiDU”:
  - define dialogue in a single file (instead of `.d`/`.tra`) by having inline strings and using proper translation formats (`.po`),